Last Updated on: 19th September 2021, 06:06 pm

 The Men are Respectful

 I’ve had other people report back differently, so I know this varies tremendously across different people’s perspectives.
 But on a scale of 0 street harassment (Southeast Asia) to level 10 street harassment (Central America), I’d rank Azerbaijan at between a 1-2.
-We never personally had any sexual harassment on the street, just a couple guys who awkwardly wanted to talk for too long before we extricated ourselves and a taxi driver who told my friend that her freckles were beautiful and kept mentioning the sun.
+We never personally had any harassment on the street, just a couple guys who awkwardly wanted to talk for too long before we extricated ourselves and a taxi driver who told my friend that her freckles were beautiful and kept mentioning the sun.

 …and They’re Also Gorgeous